Validate Workflow

 Exit Codes

-4 — at least one manifest is MISSING or ERROR, or the deployed Helm release version doesn’t match the selected release.
+--wait <duration>to block.4 — at least one manifest is MISSING or ERROR, the deployed Helm release version doesn’t match the selected release, or the connectivity matrix reported failures.

 Other codes — see CLI Reference “Exit Codes”.